 Leaders who are culturally competent, prepared to be transformational, and mirror the diverse representation of the child welfare population may help agencies respond to the needs of diverse communities while identifying barriers faced by minority families and strategies to overcome them.

-We anticipate posting applications for the 2020 MPLD cohort in June 2019.
+We anticipate posting applications for the 2021 MPLD cohort in March of 2020.